Template Management¶

 oduflow list-templates

-oduflow drop-template myproject
+oduflow delete-template myproject

 Template Metadata¶